Book Review: Cool Plants for Cold Climates

 Cool Plants for Cold Climates: A Garden Designer’s Perspective by Brenda C. Adams (Snowy Owl Books/University of Alaska Press, 239 pp., $35)

-I have found a book geared for those living in a colder climate who have a tendency to let their heart govern their plant purchases!
-I’m sure you know what I mean because I often suffer from the same affliction: I see a plant that has an amazing flower and rationalize why it will grow in my garden — but not always with the greatest success.
+I have found a book geared for those living in a colder climate.
+Especially those who have a tendency to let their heart govern their plant purchases!
+I’m sure you know what I mean because I often suffer from the same affliction.
+I see a plant that has an amazing flower and rationalize why it will grow in my garden.
+Unfortunately, not always with the greatest success.
 And I know I’m not alone.

-Well, award-winning garden designer Brenda Adams can totally relate to this problem and knows what it takes to pick knock-out plants that WILL succeed.
+Award-winning garden designer Brenda Adams can totally relate to this problem.
+She knows what it takes to pick knock-out plants that WILL succeed.
 After all, Adams gardens in Homer, Alaska, which just happens to be in USDA hardiness zone 3.
 She has wonderful suggestions for great plants that will grow in zones 2, 3, 4 and 5.

 As she writes, “Northern gardens need not be uninteresting or fragile: cool — really cool — hardy plants are out there.
 My goal is to provide you and other cold-climate gardeners with enough information about a wide variety of exceptional plants so you will be able to create a gorgeous, gratifying, and dependably hardy garden, a garden filled with selections you adore.”